Friday afternoon fight

 Blog Network: What to watch

-Each week, our bloggers will take a closer look at the storylines you should watch.
-What's on tap for Week 13?
+Each week, our bloggers will take a closer look at the storylines you should be watching.
+What's on tap for Week 12?

 Picking the winners